 Mindfulness a skill that can be developed.
 Every moment we redirect our wandering brain to the present moment is a victory for mindfulness.
 And a victory for a more high-definition, pain-processing, power-possessing, love-infused existence.

-The greatest gift we can give anyone is our presence.
+The greatest gift we can give others is our presence.
 It also just so happens to be the greatest gift we can give ourselves.
-Let’s strive this year to upgrade our consciousness with the power of mindfulness.